abirkel/yeetmouse-rpm/README.md

 sudo -E yeetmouse-gui
 ```

 The `-E` flag preserves your environment variables, ensuring the GUI displays correctly on your desktop.
+The binary is installed as `/usr/bin/yeetmouse-gui`.

 **3. Configure Mouse Acceleration**